thibaultmerle/doe/README.md

 > ccfgen/ccfgen_20000.dat 2  -24.740 ± 0.195   83.402 ± 0.353

 The RVs are slightly different here because the model mixture function applies directly to the CCF.
 The formal uncertainties are decreased because more velocity points are used in the fitting process.

+Other mixture model functions are available: Lorentzian profile `-L`, Voigtian profile `-V` and rotational profile `-R`.

 ---